 The sun rises at 8:30 and it’s dark by 4pm.
 It’s cold but so cold that no one really notices (except to say it’s too windy to ride a bike, and everyone rides a bike).
-You walk against the wind and hit the streets for the 3 hours of daylight you’ve managed to nab since getting out of the house before 12 isn’t a realistic option when there’s a sad pug and wi-fi and British television and homemade bread with raspberry jam.
+You walk against the wind and hit the streets for the 3 hours of daylight you’ve managed to nab since you’re still on the incompatible Spanish schedule.

 Everyone is tall, but you knew that, and dressed in dark high-quality wool, blond on blond on blond.
 They’re hotter than you in a distinctly Danish way which maybe also makes you hot to them in a distinctly not-Danish way.